yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 # Acknowledgements

 Thanks to Antonio Sanso for bringing the "ECDH-ES" invalid point attack to the attention of JWE and JWT implementers.
-Tim McLean published the RSA/HMAC confusion attack.
+Tim McLean {{McLean}} published the RSA/HMAC confusion attack.
 Thanks to Nat Sakimura for advocating the use of explicit typing.
-Thanks to Neil Madden for his numerous comments, and to Carsten Bormann, Brian Campbell, Brian Carpenter and Eric Rescorla for their reviews.
+Thanks to Neil Madden for his numerous comments, and to Carsten Bormann, Brian Campbell, Brian Carpenter, Roman Danyliw and Eric Rescorla for their reviews.

 --- back

 # Document History

 [[ to be removed by the RFC editor before publication as an RFC ]]

+## draft-ietf-oauth-jwt-bcp-05

+- Second AD review.

 ## draft-ietf-oauth-jwt-bcp-05